mesos/logstash/README.md

 The intention is to do a best guess when allocating resources from Mesos (Work in Progress).

 # Security

-The framework will process log files of any docker container which is running on the same slave node and which are accessable via `docker exec <observed-container> tail -f /my/configured/logfile`.

-There is no mechanism which ensures that you're authorized to monitor the log files of a specific framework running on the same cluster/node.

 There is no mechanism which ensures that the logstash output might overlap with other logstash configurations.
 In other words: logstash might observe one framework